giorgi-o/rust-parser/README.md

 # How to run the tokeniser

-Our program is written in Rust.
+my pet program is written in Rust.
 We provide two ways to run it, either using the Rust compiler, or using Docker.

 We also provide 6 example programs to try it on in the `example_input_source_code/` folder, each showcasing different features of our language and how the tokeniser handles them.
 Additionally, the `error.txt` file showcases a scenario where it will fail to tokenise.